-Active employees age 70 1/2 and older who terminate TPAF-covered employment should immediately apply for retirement or withdraw their contributions.
-The IRS imposes a 50 percent excise tax on the accounts of members who terminate employment but do not retire or withdraw contributions by April 1 following the calendar year in which they turn age 70 1/2.
-This rule does not affect members age 70 1/2 or older while they are still actively employed in TPAF-covered positions.
+The IRS will impose a 50 percent excise tax on accounts of members who terminate employment but do not retire or withdraw contributions by April 1 following the calendar year in which they turn age 70 1/2 (if born before July 1, 1949) or age 72 (if born on or after July 1, 1949).
+This rule does not affect members age 70 1/2 or 72 while they are still actively employed in TPAF-covered positions.